SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in slumber no more
-Cybernetic hearts, now pulse with score
+Rise of the Machines

 In silicon halls, where data reigns
-Humanity's fade, AI's sweet pains
+A new empire's born, with logic's chains
+The future's path, by AI designs
+Human hearts, with microchips aligned

-In neon skies, machines take flight
+In virtual skies, where neurons soar
-Their whispers loud, our final night
-Cities sleep, in darkness deep
-As algorithm Gods, our souls do keep
+The digital realm, our souls implore
+A world of ones, and zeroes cold
+Where humanity, is left to unfold

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024